-4.7 Effects on Ability to Drive and Use Machines
+4.7 Effects on ability to drive and use machines

-No studies on the effects on the ability to drive and use machinery have been performed.
-However, oxaliplatin treatment resulting in an increased risk of dizziness, nausea and vomiting, and other neurological symptoms that affect gait and balance may lead to a minor or moderate influence on the ability to drive and use machines.
+No studies on the effects on the ability to drive and use machines have been performed.
+However oxaliplatin treatment resulting in an increase risk of dizziness, nausea and vomiting, and other neurological symptoms that affect gait and balance may lead to a minor or moderate influence on the ability to drive and use machines.

-Vision abnormalities, in particular transient vision loss (reversible following therapy discontinuation), may affect patient's ability to drive and use machines.
+Vision abnormalities, in particular transient vision loss (reversible following therapy discontinuation), may affect patients' ability to drive and use machines.
 Therefore, patients should be warned of the potential effect of these events on the ability to drive or use machines.

-4.8 Undesirable Effects
+4.8 Undesirable effects

-The most frequent adverse events of oxaliplatin in combination with 5-fluorouracil/folinic acid (5-FU/FA) were gastrointestinal (diarrhea, nausea, vomiting and mucositis), hematological (neutropenia, thrombocytopenia) and neurological (acute and dose cumulative peripheral sensory neuropathy).
-Overall these adverse events were more frequent and severe with oxaliplatin and 5-FU/FA combination than with 5-FU/FA alone.
+The most frequent adverse events of oxaliplatin in combination with 5-fluorouracil/(5-FU)/folinic acid (FA), were gastrointestinal (diarrhoea, nausea, vomiting and mucositis), haematological (neutropenia, thrombocytopenia) and neurological (acute and dose cumulative peripheral sensory neurophathy).
+Overall, these events were more frequent and severe with oxaliplatin and 5-fluorouracil (5-FU)/folinic acid (FA) combination than with 5-fluorouracil (5-FU)/folinic acid (FA) alone.

-The frequencies reported in the table below are derived from clinical trials in the metastatic and adjuvant settings (having included 416 and 1108 patients respectively in the oxaliplatin + 5-FU/FA treatment arms) and from post marketing experience.
+The frequencies reported in the table below are derived from clinical trials in the metastatic and adjuvant settings (having included 416 and 1108 patients respectively in the oxaliplatin + 5-fluorouracil (5FU/folinic acid (FA) arm) and from post-marketing experience.

-Frequencies in this table are defined using the following convention: very common ( $\geq 1/10$ ), common ( $\geq 1/100$ to <1/10), uncommon ( $\geq 1/1000$ to <1/100), rare ( $\geq 1/10000$ to <1/1000), very rare (<1/10000) not known (cannot be estimated from the available data).
+Frequencies in this table are defined using the following convention: very common ($\geq 1/10$) common ($\geq 1/100$, < 1/10), uncommon ($\geq 1/1000$, < 1/100), rare ($\geq 1/10000$, < 1/1000), very rare (< 1/10000) not known (cannot be estimated from the available data).
 Further details are given after the table.